jitsi/handbook/docs/dev-guide/iframe.md

 }
 ```

-* **audioAvailabilityChanged** - event notifications about audio availability status changes.
+* **`audioAvailabilityChanged`** - provides event notifications about changes to audio availability status.

 The listener will receive an object with the following structure:

 ```javascript
 {
     available: boolean // new available status - boolean }
 ```

-* **audioMuteStatusChanged** - event notifications about audio mute status changes.
+* **`audioMuteStatusChanged`** - provides event notifications about changes to audio mute status.

 The listener will receive an object with the following structure:

 ```javascript
 {
     muted: boolean // new muted status - boolean
 }
 ```

-* **endpointTextMessageReceived** - event notifications about a text message received through datachannels.
+* **`endpointTextMessageReceived`** - provides event notifications about a text messages received through data channels.

 The listener will receive an object with the following structure:

 ```javascript
 {
     senderInfo: {